You can define JavaScript functions in many ways.

 .
 Still, inside of its body, arguments

-object equals to the arguments of myRegularFunction()
+object equals the arguments of myRegularFunction()

 invocation: 'a'